A classic, creamy, rich and chocolatey healthy chocolate pudding recipe.

 - uncut stevia to taste OR 1/3 cup sugar, pure maple syrup, or honey

-- 1/2 cup milk of choice + 3 tbsp cornstarch (I use non-GMO cornstarch – Readers reported success with arrowroot, although I have not tried)
+- 1/2 cup milk of choice + 3 tbsp cornstarch (Readers report success with arrowroot, but I have not tried)

 - optional 3.5 oz chocolate chips or broken-up bar